– Skiers in the inaugural Cypress Hills loppet –

 This is the first year where they’ve had a Pisten-Bully to groom the trails.
 I didn’t realize the Spring Creek cross-country ski trails are at the same elevation as the Canmore Nordic Centre, so there’s plenty of snow, au naturelle.

 This was Cookie race weekend in Kananaskis, and while I hated to miss that excellent event, I thought it would be nice to come here for the first annual Cypress Hills loppet and give this new area some publicity.
-Not only that, but I haven’t visited my brother in Medicine hat for a long time, and tonight we’ll get to eat at the amazing Star Cafe in Maple Creek, SK.
+Not only that, but I haven’t visited my brother in Medicine hat for a long time.

 At the trailhead there’s a comfortable shelter with a wood stove for heat.
 Today there was a roaring fire in the stove, a tea kettle to make hot chocolate, and lots of happy skiers and even a friendly dog named Pepper.